-Distilling Sam’s push-pull, sometimes stern, sometimes zany, from-the-cuff, master-to-student method of flight instruction into words is tricky for me.
+Distilling Sam’s pushpull, sometimes stern, sometimes zany, from-the-cuff, master-to-student method of flight instruction into words is tricky.
 He was more demonstrate than discuss.
-However the twelve web pages below are a good start.
-Still a bit of a work in progress.
-But I’m slowly connecting the dots to see what picture emerges.
+But I’ve been slowly connecting dots to see what picture emerges.

-No one is born a good pilot.
+The twelve web pages linked here are a good start.
+Airmanship mindsets that work whatever aircraft we are flying.
+Because no one is born a good pilot.
 We are all made.
-And we can make ourselves better.
+And we can make ourselves better:

 Being a great pilot starts right now.
 For if not now, then when?
 No one has a perfect flight, few pilots come even close.
 But that is just fine.
 While pretenders worry about not looking good and idly dream of amazing flights, the maestros are memorizing the manuals and doing the job of a prepared pilot.
 They are slowly making constant corrections.
 They are enjoying the details.
 Read more …